roleoroleo/sonoff-hack/README.md

 6. Wait a minute.

 7. Go in the browser and access the web interface of the camera as a website (http://IP-CAM:8080).
-Find the IP address using your mobile app (Camera Settings --> Network Info --> IP Address).
-If the mobile app can't be paired, you may look for the IP on your router's portal (see connected devices).
+Find the IP address on your router's portal (see connected devices).

 8. Don't remove the microSD card (yes this hack requires a dedicated microSD card).